mauroalberti/geocouche/README.md

 # geocouche
-geocouche is a GGIS plugin for processing geological meso-structures, based on the module apsg by Ondrej Lexa.
+geocouche is a QGIS plugin for processing geological meso-structures, based on the module apsg by Ondrej Lexa.

 Currently, it can: